Updated: Sep 9

 The minute I stepped off the plane into Pakistan, I knew it was not going to be an easy final leg emotionally.
 I had a lot going on in my head – about purpose, life, relationships, and everything I was hoping to find answers to before heading home.
-I knew I had to face some difficult, heartbreaking decisions, and brace myself for challenges ahead as I tried to close off one chapter of my life, and re-start over completely with the next.
-At the time, I felt incredibly unhappy and uneasy, and my anxiety had been on high.
-Admittedly, over the month in Pakistan, I cannot really count the amount of times I broke down.
-Even now, as the journey is all over, I do not feel particularly strong at this point in time.
+I knew I had to face some difficult decisions, and brace myself for challenges ahead as I tried to close off one chapter of my life, and re-start over completely with the next.
+At the time, I felt uneasy, and my anxiety had been on high.
+Admittedly, over the month in Pakistan, I cannot really count the amount of times I questioned myself.
+Even now, as the journey is all over, I do not feel all that particularly strong.

 While the past half-year has certainly been experiential, I am still not sure if I have attained the self-growth I have wanted for myself.
 Even though I am open to it, I am not one hundred percent sure I will ever find within myself the self-love that I am looking for.
 I have certainly accumulated a lot of thoughts in my head as to what contentment could look like from at least a purpose perspective, but I am still not sure what the next right step should be.
 Maybe there is not a right next step, and I should just start making decisions and make the necessary changes – just do something.

-Sadly enough, I feel like Pakistan was slightly tainted for me as I travelled through many parts of the north feeling heavy-hearted and distracted by my thoughts every single day.
-I just could not breathe at certain moments, and while I tried to continue learning and taking in every insanely artistic detail about the country, my focus was definitely off.
-My mind was completely elsewhere as I was trying to have conversations, and there were other moments where I just wanted to break down but I could not because I was in the middle of a cultural interaction or somewhere hiking in the mountains.
+Sadly enough, I feel like Pakistan was slightly tainted for me as I travelled through many parts of the north feeling distracted by my thoughts every single day.
+I could not breathe at certain moments, and while I tried to continue learning and taking in every intricate detail about the country, my focus was definitely off.
+My mind was completely elsewhere as I was trying to have conversations, and there were other moments where I just wanted to break down but I could not because I was caught in moments with others.
 So, it felt like home again where I repressed everything inside and when I was alone again in privacy - in a black hole - I would just curl inside of myself, and every bone inside me felt like splitting.
 You would figure that half a year of change would correct this somehow.
 It did not.
 I am still as scared today as the day I left – even more so as I have come ‘home’ to realize that everything has fallen apart and I have to completely start over from literal scratch.
 What I do next is pivotal, but I feel like I am frozen in time, and it is a bit crippling.

 I am so scared of making the wrong decisions.
 I know I am talking in regret, which is not great for purpose or self-growth, but I am not sure if there is ever a day where I will not overanalyze every decision I could have made to find ‘happiness’ earlier in life.
-I am not sure there is ever a day where I will overanalyze every single situation to see if I could have avoided becoming suicidal – to feel suicidal today.
-At this single moment in time, I do not want to be at home, nor do I want to be anywhere else.
-In some ways I just want to sit here maybe until I find the courage to walk in front of a train.
+I am not sure there is ever a day where I will overanalyze every single situation to see if I could have avoided feeling suicidal.
 But, as I surround myself in a swath of lonely thoughts, let me at least try to talk a little bit about the last part of my journey.

 As I already mentioned, the month in north Pakistan was full of ups and downs.
 I am not sure it was the place to close off the sub-chapter of the last six months.
 But, along the way, I did meet people who mattered; I did learn a lot about the nuances of the country, and I did grow an appreciation for every place that I travelled through: